It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Get Wild on the Whistler Club Crawl

-Looking to blow of a little steam after the slopes?
-There’s no better way to indulge in the Village’s legendary night life then by jumping on the legendary Whistler Club Crawl.
+Looking to blow off a little steam after the slopes?
+There’s no better way to indulge in the Village’s legendary nightlife than jumping on the legendary Whistler Club Crawl.

 Related: The Best Bars in Whistler

-If you purchase a sightseeing ticket on the Whistler Village or Blackcomb Gondola you’ll receive access to a vast network of mountain trails.
+If you purchase a sightseeing ticket on the Whistler Village or Blackcomb Gondola, you’ll have access to a vast network of mountain trails.

 Check the Whistler Hiking Guide for more information.

 You can keep your feet on the ground as you walk upon bridges suspended up to 200 feet high in the stunning old-growth forest.
 You’ll be granted stunning panoramic views of the forest and the surrounding mountain valley.

 As you pass the magnificent cedars, firs and hemlocks, your professional guide will illustrate the difference between the region’s ancient old-growth and second-growth forests.